 Let's use "Quantitative Easing" to Balance the Budget instead!!!

 When the last 30 year bond matures, The National Debt and it's interest payments are eliminated!

 This is how

 with a change in government policy, rather than unfulfilled spending cuts, and higher taxes!!!

 97% of the money in the economy today is created by banks, while just 3% is created by the government.
 With a slight change in this ratio, the government can become solvent again, and programs like Social Security, Medicare, Education, and Infrastructure repair can receive the funding they will soon be deprived of if we stay on our present course.

-Balancing the Budget with Quantitative Easing in the form of interest free Government Bonds is a fiscally sustainable solution that can lead us into the next century debt free, without burdening taxpayers.
+Balancing the Budget with Quantitative Easing is a fiscally sustainable solution that can lead us into the next century debt free, without burdening taxpayers.
 We can use it not only to Balance the Budget, but to stimulate economic growth as well.
 We can then us

 People mistakenly think if the government gets a loan to Balance the Budget that no one is creating additional money, but whether the banks do it, or the government does it, some additional money is going to be created to Balance the Budget when there is a deficit.